+Are you encouraging fungus growth in your yard?
 Many homeowners unknowingly turn their yards into the ideal environment for fungus to grow.
 Various types of fungi exist that target trees, shrubbery, and grass.
 St. Augustine turfs are highly susceptible to fungal disease.
-Unfortunately, tree fungi and lawn fungus will not go away even with fungicides, especially when Texas has two heavy seasons of rain per year that only feed into the spread of fungus.
+Unfortunately, tree fungi and lawn fungus will not go away even with fungicides, especially when Texas has two heavy seasons of rain per year that only feed into the spread of the fungus.
 Fungicides only temporarily suppress and pause fungal activity until more favorable environmental conditions arise.
-They are useful and beneficial but don’t let anyone tell you they’ll get rid of it, it’s a fact of nature and all around us.
+They are useful and beneficial but don’t let anyone tell you they’ll get rid of them, it’s a fact of nature and all around us.

 Overwatering and how you water plays an influential role in fungal growth.
 The ideal environment for fungus is a mixture of water, shade, and humidity.
 Two of those three elements are natural and inevitable circumstances of Texas weather, so homeowners need to avoid contributing to the problem, by not overwatering their yards and improperly watering their yards between April and September.
 We are not saying to let your lawn dry out, but properly watering your lawn and shrubbery will make a difference in keeping all your plant life healthy.